CurtisSchneider1/mtgPriceAnalysis/README.md

 # Card Data Analysis - Magic: The Gathering

 ## Project Overview
 This project explores Magic: The Gathering (MTG) card data from secondary sales providers like Cardhoarder, CardKingdom, Cardsphere, and TCGPlayer.
-The goal is to provide insights on how consumers value cards through visualizations and queries.
+The goal is to provide insights on how consumers value cards through pandas, visualizations, and queries.

 ## MTG Overview
-- MTG is the first modern, global trading card game (TCG) created, only rivaled by Pokemon TCG.
+- MTG is the first modern, global trading card game (TCG) created, only recently rivaled by Pokemon TCG.
 - There are ~30k unique MTG cards and over 1 million individual cards when considering reprints, alt arts, languages, promos, foils, etc.
 - There is an estimated 50 billion MTG cards printed since the games launch in 1993.
 - Hasbro announced its highest set sales with Final Fantasy in 2025.

 ## Project Background
 Hasbro does not sell single cards but instead sells sealed decks, boosters packs, and similar product.
 Hasbro also does not publicly report granular sales numbers per released set.
-Since there is then no official source for individual card value, we must look at the secondary market.
+Since there is then no official source for sets or individual card value, we must look at the secondary market.

-### How to Use
+## How to Use
 1. Clone this repository.
 2. Install the required Python packages:
    pip install -r requirements.txt